ivanv93/classification-challenge/README.md

 ## Introduction

 This project is aimed at building a spam detector using machine learning models.
 The objective is to classify email messages as spam or not using two different models: Logistic Regression and Random Forests Classifier.
+I was provided assistance by Sean Morey, the instructor of the class.
+Angel Milla, a BCS tutor, was a big help.
+I lastly could not have been able to finish this code without the help from the BCS Xpert Learning Assistant.

 ## Project Structure